MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     GO
  ```

 3. Deny permission to view a column in the table.
-The Transact SQL below will prevent '<testuser@mydomain.com>' from seeing the CreditCard column in the Orders table.
-In the `DENY` statement below, replace testuser@mydomain.com with a user name in your system who has Viewer permissions on the workspace.
+The T-SQL statement prevents 'testuser@mydomain.com' from seeing the CreditCard column in the Orders table.
+In the `DENY` statement, replace 'testuser@mydomain.com' with a user name in your system who has Viewer permissions on the workspace.

  ```sql
     DENY SELECT ON dbo.Orders (CreditCard) TO [testuser@mydomain.com];